 - Doctors, nurses (especially nursing staff with genetic training), genetic counsellors and neurodevelopmental therapists.

 - Genetic Alliance South Africa: Unit 33, Waterford Office Park, Fourways, Johannesburg, 2146.
 Telephone: 010 594 3844.
 Website: www.geneticalliance.org.za.

 5-26 Can neural tube defects be prevented?

 Yes.
-There are two approaches for the prevention of neural tube defects.
+There are 2 approaches for the prevention of neural tube defects.
 These are:

 Primary prevention: This aims to ensure the conception of infants without neural tube defects.
 The pre-conception approach is the preferred method of prevention.
 It is based on the knowledge, confirmed in Europe in the early 1990s, that if a woman takes periconceptional folic acid supplements, she can reduce her risk of having an infant with a neural tube defect by 50 percent.
 It was also confirmed, that if a woman had previously had an infant with a neural tube defect, her increased risk of having another child with a neural tube defect could be decreased by 70 percent.

 - Research done recently in China showed that periconceptional folic acid supplementation taken by women in the poorer, more rural, northern region where the birth prevalence of neural tube defects is greater than 6/1000 live births, reduced the birth prevalence by 80 percent.
 In the southern, wealthier and more urban part of China, where the birth prevalence of neural tube defects is about 1/1000, live births periconceptional folic acid reduced the birth prevalence by 40 percent.
 There are types of neural tube defects that are not due to a lack of folic acid.
 This is why they still occur, although to a lesser degree, when a woman has been taking the required levels of folic acid.